JuffmannLab/iScatCRB/README.md

 **Fundamental bounds on the precision of iSCAT, COBRI and dark-field microscopyfor 3D localization and mass photometry (2021)**

-Jonathan Dong, Dante Maestre, Clara Conrad-Billroth, Dorian Bouchet and Thomas Juffmann
+Jonathan Dong, Dante Maestre, Clara Conrad-Billroth, Dorian Bouchet, and Thomas Juffmann